Turkish Airlines Flight 301: Aircraft and crew

 The aircraft was a Fokker F28-1000 Fellowship registered as TC-JAO.
 It made its first flight on 5 September 1972, joined Turkish Airlines on 9 January 1973, and had flown for 2,269 hours over 3,133 flights prior to the accident.
 The Fokker F28 was named Van for the city Van; its airworthiness certificate was valid until 13 December 1974.

 The captain and pilot in command of the flight was İlhan Günaydın (37).
 He was a former Turkish Air Force pilot who graduated from the air force academy in 1958.
 He flew 2,600 hours in military aircraft until he resigned and joined Turkish Airlines in 1970.
 He became a Fokker F28 captain in 1972 and had accumulated 577 flight hours on the type.
-The co-pilot was Kaya Künelgin (36).
-Künelgin was also a former air force pilot with 2,794 hours in military aircraft.
+The co-pilot was Kaya Günelgin (36).
+Günelgin was also a former air force pilot with 2,794 hours in military aircraft.
 He resigned from the air force in 1973 and joined Turkish Airlines.
 He had 395 flight hours with the Fokker F28.
 Flight engineer Erdal Parlakbilek was also present in the cockpit.
 There were two cabin crew members: Aynur Sürücü and Serap Özgenç.

 A day before the accident, the same crew and aircraft had made the Izmir–Athens–Izmir flight without reporting any issues, and stayed at Izmir for the night.
 The captain's wife however, claimed that he had called her the night before and said: "the plane is defective, let's see what we will do."
 The same aircraft was "recently" forced to return to Van Ferit Melen Airport after take-off after one of its doors opened mid-flight.
 According to an unnamed Turkish Airlines official, a group of Dutch technicians came to Istanbul and performed maintenance on the aircraft to fix its issues "some time ago".